A testosterone test measures the amount of the male hormone, testosterone, in the blood. Both men and women produce this hormone.

 Low testosterone can cause trouble getting an erection.

 B. FactCorrect AnswerThe correct answer is fact.
 Low testosterone can make it difficult to get or keep an erection.
 It can also lead to low sperm counts.
 Erection problems are also called erectile dysfunction, or ED.
 Health problems, such as high blood pressure, and many medications can also cause ED.
-See your doctor to find out may be causing ED.
+See your doctor to find out what may be causing ED.

 Which emotional change could be a sign of low testosterone?